Women in the Bangladesh military

-Women have been members of the Bangladeshi military since the early part of the 2000s decade as officers.
+Women have been members of the Bangladeshi military since the early part of the 2000s as officers.
 On 30 May 2016, the Bangladesh Navy got female sailors for the first time in its history.
-Women had also been recruited as airwomen in the Bangladesh Air Force in 2020.
-In the Border Guard Bangladesh, women are recruited as sepoys since 2016.
+Women had also been recruited as airwomen for the first time in the Bangladesh Air Force in 2020.
+In the Border Guard Bangladesh, women have been recruited as sepoys since 2016.

 Army

 The liberation war of Bangladesh

-All women participated in the liberation war of Bangladesh were civilians but there was one army personnel and she was Sitara Begum, she was commissioned into the Pakistan Army Medical Corps as a lieutenant in 1970.
-Begum deserted the Pakistan Army and took part in the Bangladesh liberation war as the commanding officer of the Bangladesh Field Hospital, and was awarded the Bir Protik medal for her contribution.
+All women participated in the Bangladesh liberation war in 1971 were civilians but there was one army personnel and she was Sitara Begum, she was commissioned into the Pakistan Army Medical Corps as a lieutenant in 1970.
+Sitara deserted the Pakistan Army in 1971 and took part in the Bangladesh liberation war as the commanding officer of the Bangladesh Field Hospital, and was awarded the Bir Protik medal for her contribution.

 First batch of female officers

-Women were first taken in 2000; Bangladesh Military Academy's 47th long course was the first batch where women were inducted.
+In the Bangladesh Army women were first taken as officer cadets in 2000; Bangladesh Military Academy's 47th long course was the first batch where women were inducted.

 Noted female officers

-Zannatul Ferdous became the country's first female paratrooper on 7 February 2013, she was commissioned on 24 December 2009 from the Bangladesh Military Academy's 59th long course.
-In 2019, four female officers were promoted to lieutenant colonels and were appointed commanding officers of combat units which was first time in Bangladesh Army's history; the women were Sanjida Hossain, Syeda Nazia Raihan and Farhana Afreen of the regiment of artillery and Sarah Amir of the corps of engineers.
+Zannatul Ferdous became the army's first female paratrooper on 7 February 2013, she was commissioned on 24 December 2009 from the Bangladesh Military Academy's 59th long course.